The Cancer Symptoms That Are Too Often Ignored

 Unfortunately, while overall cancer survivorship rates are steadily increasing, research from the National Cancer Institute indicates cancer diagnosis rates are increasing, too.
 The number of people diagnosed with metastasized lung, colon, prostate, cervical, and uterine cancers is on the rise.
-And other other cancers show no sign of fading away: nearly 1 million people annually are diagnosed with cancers of the thyroid, kidney, or pancreas.
-(In recent sad news, TV’s Alex Trebek, the beloved host of Jeopardy! for 35 years running, just revealed his late-stage pancreatic cancer diagnosis.)
+And other cancers show no sign of fading away: nearly 1 million people annually are diagnosed with cancers of the thyroid, kidney, or pancreas.

 Worse yet, due to the subtlety of certain cancers’ symptoms, many patients aren’t diagnosed until it’s too late.
-Before you let a cancer diagnosis completely change your life, make sure you know these commonly-overlooked cancer symptoms.
+Before you let a cancer diagnosis completely change your life, make sure you know these commonly overlooked symptoms of cancer.

 Though you might be thrilled to see the number on the scale go down, if you’re not actively trying to lose weight, it could be a symptom that you’re dealing with cancer.

-Is that bloated belly the result of those beers you drank last night?
+Is that bloated belly the result of those beers you drank last night—or something more sinister?
 If your stomach seems to be persistently protruding out of virtually nowhere, it’s time to talk to your doctor.
 Dr. Bilchik says that abdominal bloating is a common symptom of pancreatic cancer, and can also be associated with cancers of the uterus, colon, liver, and stomach.